AlejandroAb/CASCABEL/README.md

 conda activate cascabel
 </code></pre>

-_After activating the environment it is possible that Snakemake is not more in your PATH, in such case just export Snakemake's bin directory. i.e:_
+_After activating the environment it is possible that Snakemake is not in your PATH anymore, in such case just export Snakemake's bin directory. i.e:_

 <pre><code class="text">
 export PATH=$PATH:/path/to/miniconda3/bin